On Instructional Design

 A Review of Digital Literacy Assessment Instruments

-As a starting point, however, we encounter a disparate field of research making navigation towards locating assessment instruments difficult and time consuming.
-There are a number of broadly defined territories within the geography of digital literacy, e.g. economics, politics, education, communication media (Gapski, 2007), each with their own connotation of Digital Literacy.
+As a starting point, however, we encounter a disparate field of research making the process of locating assessment instruments difficult and time consuming.
+There are a number of broadly defined territories within the geography of digital literacy, e.g. economics, politics, education, communication media (Gapski, 2007), each with their own interpretation of Digital Literacy.
 There are discussions on whether the framework of digital literacy should be pedagogical or functional (Pietrass, 2007; Calvani, Cartelli, Fini and Ranieri, 2008), questions about gender bias in assessment questionnaires (Pietrass, 2007), and discord over certain assessment instrument methods, such as the validity of self-reporting, narrowness of results due to subject specificity, or pre-/post-testing inconsistencies (Baird, 1973, in LeBold et al, 1998; Sieber, V., 2009; Davies, Szabo, and Montgomerie, 2002; O’Connor, Radliff, and Gedeon, 2001; Kvakiv, 2005).
 Further, there are various terms to describe similar or overlapping research, such as information literacy, ICT competence, web literacy, 21st century skills, new literacy practices, information fluency, tech literacy, information competence, digital competence, computer literacy, media literacy, eCompetence, media competence, and others.

 In this paper we review literature concerning the basis of assessing student Digital Literacy, and the instruments used in the process.
 Although not an exhaustive document, this report may assist those who seek orientation on the basics of Digital Literacy, and assessment instruments used to measure it.